 12. Repair items

-If that doesn’t help, then you could hire a specialist (i.e. tailor, electrician) or take it to your local repair café.
+If that doesn’t help, you could hire a specialist (i.e. tailor, electrician) or take it to your local repair shop.
 It’ll save you money and create less waste.

 13. Donate what you no longer need